-I can admit that I’ve always been intimidated by most website building platforms, which is why I stayed with Squarespace for so long.
+I can admit that I’ve always been intimidated by most website-building platforms.
 If I could feel this way as a brand designer, I know there are so many others in completely different industries that feel the same way too.

-At Drop Cap Design, our mission is to empower and inspire creative online business owners to tell a captivating story through their brand.
-Now that we offer web design services as a next step on the branding journey, and can work with two totally different website building platforms in-house, we are making it a point to fully educate our clients on the pros and cons of each so that they can decide which platform is best for their business.
+At Drop Cap Design, our mission is to empower and inspire creative online business owners to tell a captivating story through their online brands.
+Now that we offer web design services as a next step on the branding journey, we are making it a point to fully educate our clients on the pros and cons of each so that they can decide which platform is best for their business.

 Squarespace vs. Showit

 As I’ve mentioned, I’ve been a Squarespace girl from the beginning (and I still am)!
 But when I found a Showit template that had the editorial vibe I’d always wanted, I knew it was an opportunity to step out of my comfort zone, transition over, and try something new.
 I learned so much during the experience, and now have a better understanding of the pros and cons of each platform.

 And that’s what I’m here to explain to you today.

 When building a website, you have to figure out what you can realistically handle rather than what’s most popular because ultimately, if you can’t maintain the site, you’re not going to use it well.

 There are many things that go into building an online business — your website is arguably the most important one — however, it’s the details that allow you to stand out, find clarity, and best serve your audience in the current stage of your business.

 So, what’s the difference between Squarespace and Showit?

 - Best for website beginners with a low learning curve